Traversable AdS Wormhole via Non-local Double Trace or Janus Deformation: Non-local deformation and AdS wormhole

 Now we consider the problem of fixing $f_0$.
 As in the previous section, we would like to regulate the UV degree of freedom in the boundary theories.
 Also we would like to remove the deformation around the conformal boundary as opposed to the usual $\TTbar$ deformation.
 Thus, we require $\frac{e^{-2r_c}}{\sqrt{f_0}}F(k^2)\to 0$ for large boundary momentum $k^2$ and large $r_c$.
 Also we require that the bulk physics only changes in the bulk inside, \ie $r\ll 1$ and the bulk theories around the asymptotic boundary $r\gg 1$ is given by the Einstein gravity.
 Thus, for a large $r$ we require $F(e^{2r}k_{\mathrm{bulk}}^2)\to 1$.
 This two conditions are satisfied when we take $f_0 = e^{4r_c}\overline{\mu}^2,\;\overline{\mu}=\LandauO{e^{-0\cdot r_C}}$ and $F(x)\to 1$ for $x\to\infty$, and take $r_c\gg 1$ after the computation.
 One concrete example for such $F(x)$ is $F(x)= \frac{x/\Lambda^2+e^{4r_c}\overline{\mu}^2}{x/\Lambda^2+1}$ where $\Lambda$ is a UV parameter.
 With this choice the boundary effective action is now given by

 This is nothing but a non-local $\TTbar$ deformation.
 This means that we obtain the generalized $\TTbar$ deformation including the infinite number derivative as a finite cut off correction of the modified gravity whose bulk action is written as a non-local operators.
-For large $r_c$ we almost miss the finite cut-off effect and essentially, we observe the deformation changes inside the bulk.
+For large $r_c$ we almost miss the finite cut-off effect and essentially, we observe the deformation changes inside the bulk.Notice that the modified gravitational Hamiltonian \eqref{eq:mod_grav} has explicit $r$-dependence and therefore breaks diffeomorphism invariance involving $r$.
+From the boundary perspective, the IR fixed point theory no longer possesses conformal symmetry, but instead only Poincaré and scaling invariance.
+This serves as an interesting loophole in the theorem that global scale invariance in two dimensions implies local conformal invariance under broad conditions \footnote{We thank Yu Nakayama for pointing out this fact.} \cite{Zamolodchikov:1986gt,Polchinski:1987dy,Nakayama:2013is}.
 We may read this bulk non-locality is coming from the effective description of the wormhole contribution.
 As Coleman discussed that the wormhole affects the low energy or macroscopic physics \cite{Coleman:1988tj,Preskill:1988na,Coleman:1989zu,Hebecker:2018ofv}, if we consider the effective field theory whose scale is larger than the wormhole size, then we have the non-local action,